-Edgeyard Building: a building that occupies the center of its lot with setbacks on all sides
+Edgeyard Building: a building that occupies the center of its lot with setbacks

 Elevation: an exterior wall of a building not along a Frontage Line.
-See:
+See: Facade.

 Enfront: to place an element along a frontage line, as in "porches enfront the